dasiths/NEventLite/README.md

-# EventSourcingDemo - Demonstrate the event sourcing pattern using c# and EventStore
+# NEventLite - Light weight .NET framework for Event Sourcing with support for custom Event and Snapshot Stores (EventSore, Redis, SQL Server or Custom)
 ---------------------------------
-This purpose of this project is to demonstrate the Event Sourcing design pattern using the EventStore (https://geteventstore.com/) and .NET
+NEventLite makes it easier to implement the event sourcing patrtern in your .NET project.
+It is opinionated and enforces some patterns though.
+The framework is built with custom storage providers/event bus archetectures in mind.
+We also provide some popular event/storage storage provider implementations here.
+Feel free to use it as is or customisze it to suit your needs.

 Author: Dasith Wijesiriwardena
 ----------------------------------
 Requirements:

 •	A basic understanding of what Event Sourcing is.
 I recommend watching Greg Young's presentations and speeches about it on YouTube.
 Start with : https://www.youtube.com/watch?v=JHGkaShoyNs

+• This purpose of the example project is to demonstrate the Event Sourcing design pattern using the EventStore (https://geteventstore.com/) and .NET

 •	Installation of EventStore (Optional, There is a built in InMemoryStorageProvider too) "Event Store stores your data as a series of immutable events over time, making it easy to build event-sourced applications" - https://geteventstore.com/)